Zettelkasten-Method/zettelkasten.de/content/posts/2016/11/zettelkasten-hubs.md

 ## Additional Notes

 Christian and I attended an event in which we had a chance to listen to an up-to-date talk from Johannes Schmidt.

-If you don't know who he is: He is *the* man who does the research on the original Zettelkasten of Luhmann here in Bielefeld, Germany.
+If you don't know who Johannes is: He is *the* man who does the research on the original Zettelkasten of Luhmann here in Bielefeld, Germany; he's the _Guardian of the Godfather's Zettelkasten_.
 I had the opportunity to pester him with a bunch of questions.
 There is more to come.
+Check out [his research on Luhmann and the Zettelkasten](https://uni-bielefeld.de/soz/luhmann-archiv/publikationen.html).

 I have to recommend the following to you: Start your Zettelkasten.
 Use a plain text approach.
 It takes a while but it is definitely worth it.